-Following an amendment to the Agreements in August 2018, Falcon Australia is now in Stage 2 of the drilling and exploration programme.
-A further amendment on 7 April 2020 has resulted in Falcon reducing its PI from 30% to 22.5% and in consideration Origin agreed to increase the carry by A\$150.5million, resulting in an overall carry for Stage 2 and 3 of A\$263.8 million, with costs above the carry funded by each party in proportion to their working interest.
-Falcon retains a 22.5% interest in the exploration permits.
-If Origin decide to reduce or surrender their interest in the Beetaloo Sub-basin permits and not complete the agreed farm-out and if the Group was unable to secure a new farm-in or joint venture partner for the development of the Beetaloo Sub-basin, its ability to develop and realise its investment in the asset could be significantly curtailed.
+Falcon Australia is now in Stage 2 of the drilling and exploration programme.
+On 7 April 2020 Falcon reduced its PI from 30% to 22.5% and in consideration Origin agreed to increase the carry by A\$150.5million, resulting in an overall carry for Stage 2 and 3 of A\$263.8 million, with costs above the carry funded by each party in proportion to their working interest.
+If Origin decide to reduce or surrender their interest in the Beetaloo exploration permits and not complete the agreed farm-out and if the Group was unable to secure a new farm-in or joint venture partner for the development of the Beetaloo Sub-basin, its ability to develop and realise its investment in the asset could be significantly curtailed.
 This could have a material adverse effect on the Group's business, prospects, financial condition and results of operations.